Friends of mine with an infant daughter once told me the story of how their baby girl – and entire family – went through a long, scary night.

 It was a very long night.

-Perhaps, if you’re like many of our Alchemist Eating clients, this truth shows up in other ways.
+Perhaps, if you’re like many of my clients, this truth shows up in other ways.
 “Comfort eating” is a common one.

 Most of us have been there at one time or another…turning to food for solace when something else was hurting.
 As a once-in-a-while thing, this can even be okay.